rehierl/abstract-properties/02-x-mathematics/05-1-node-trees/1-6-down-to-up.md

 Recall that the value-based point of view on the meaning of "up/down" is based on the numeric value of elements.
 As a consequence of that, the edges in drawings of number-based ordered sets `P(V,<)` are oriented "upwards".
+That is, "up" is oriented towards increasing numeric values.

 <!-- ======================================================================= -->
 ## the tree-based point of view